scottchen2012/challenge3/README.md

 ## How to use the website

-Once the website is loaded, enter the employee first name, last name and salary number.
+Once the website is loaded, click the "add employee" button to enter the employee first name, last name and salary number.